gravity-zero/data_checker/README.md

 # datas_checker

-As its name suggests, data verifier allows you to quickly check if your element array is valid according to your criteria:
+As its name suggests, data checker allows you to quickly check if your element array is valid according to your criteria:

 - String
 - String: minimum and maximum number of characters